DSST / Organizational Behavior

 Explanation: Maslow's Hierarchy of needs start with the most basic needs that he called (1)Physical needs(think; air, food, water, warmth, shelter and sex),then (2)Safety( think of safety from injury, diseases and financial insecurity), (3)Love and Belonging ( You guessed it right these are social needs; friends, groups, and family including your better half),(4) Esteem needs (Things like self-respect and self-confidence that can be achieved through appreciation and respect from other people), (5) Self Actualization ( This is the desire to grow and achieve full potential).

-Correct Answer: C. Unfreezing, Changing, Refreezing
+Correct Answer: B. Unfreezing, Changing, Refreezing

 Explanation: Change is created in three phases; Unfreezing (disabling the existing mindset and battling human defense mechanism against change), Changing (when the actual transition happens and comes with some confusion) then Refreezing (people adapt to the new changes, the change becomes standard/normal and is now imprinted into their mindset).